 - To walk without restriction (5/10)

-- To move form sit-stand and in/out of the car without pain and restriction (currently 5/10)
+- To move from sit-stand and in/out of the car without pain and restriction (currently 5/10)

 - To return to Jiu Jitsu unrestricted (currently 0/10)